MENUMENU

 4. Use a meat tenderizer to pound the chicken breasts thinly, until they're about ¼-inch thick.
 Season each chicken breast on both sides with salt and pepper to taste.

-5. Whisk together salt, pepper and flour, and transfer to a plate.
+5. Place flour on a shallow plate.
 In another shallow bowl, combine eggs and water and whisk.
 In a third shallow bowl, whisk together the panko breadcrumbs, parmesan, salt, pepper, and dried herbs.

 6. Using a pair of tongs, coat the cutlet with a thin dusting of flour on both sides.
 Next, coat both sides in egg, letting the excess run off, and then coat both sides in the bread crumb mixture, pressing the crumbs into the cutlet to make sure it's completely covered.